 Traveling sustainably isn’t over once you get home.

 Now is not the time to forget all you’ve learned on your trip as you go back to your normal habits.
 Take what you’ve learned while traveling and apply it to your everyday life.
-Best of all, continue the conversation with your friends and family and tell them about how to be a sustainable tourist – kindly of course!

 Finally, remember to be kind to yourself and others.
 None of this comes easily because we are working within a system that is set up to be unsustainable.
 Do the best you can, and if you falter, it’s okay.
 Do better next time and re-read this article as much as you need!